NiklasDerEchte/form/README.md

 ## Install

-Niklas/Form ist available at packagist.org.
+Niklas/Form is available at packagist.org.

 insall it using composer: